Kzumueller/party-image-upload/README.md

 - "Attach permissions" if asked to do so

+### Create Indexes

+- Open Gallery and other pages and follow the URLs logged as errors to the console :D

 ### Manage Secrets via Google Secrets Manager

 - Create secrets as found in env.template